 After a quick cup of coffee in our little kitchen, we begrudgingly said goodbye to our pod.
 Back at the common area, the super helpful front desk people helped point us in the right direction as we geared up to drive around the entire perimeter of Skye before heading back down to Glasgow.
 Our first stop, Fairy Glen, happened to be a 5-minute drive from the hotel.

-If you ever find yourself planning a trip to Skye, don’t even think about doing it without adding the Cowshed to your list of things to experience.
+There are tons of unique, affordable, cozy places to stay while in Scotland, no matter where you’re headed.
+But, if you ever find yourself planning a trip to Skye, don’t even think about doing it without adding the Cowshed to your list of things to experience.

 Tell me below!
 Would you stay here?